KoenLav/meteor-autoform-materialize/README.md

 =========================
 Adds [materialize](http://materializecss.com/) templates for autoform.

-> **Important** I have recently taken over this project from @djhi.
-Thank you to @djhi and other contributors for getting this package up to this point.
+> **Important** I have recently taken lead of this project from @djhi.
+Thank you all contributors for getting this package up to this point.
 I will try my best to make it even better.
+Additional contributors are wanted!

 ## Setup